syedsalman3753/kvm/docs/kvmCheatSheet/1-kvmCommands.md

 #### 2. Create snapshots using snapshot-create

+* The main problem with **Save Guest** is it will just save RAM not the Disk data.
+So we use snapshots
 * A snapshot – of a virtual machine – is a file-based representation of the state of the virtual machine at a given time.
 * It includes disk data and configuration data of the VM.
 * With a snapshot you can restore a machine to a previous state.